someengineering/fixinventory/resotoui/README.md

 ### Importing your cloud data into the UI
-Right now it is not possible to get your data into the UI as the format of the json files has changed in Cloudkeeper core.
+Right now it is not possible to get your data into the UI as the format of the json files has changed in resoto core.

 We will add instructions of how to generate your own `.json` files soon.

 Until then look at the format inside the `example_data.gd` file to get an idea of the required input.

 The UI uses two files for the data it processes:
-- `data/graph.dump.json` - This is a dump of the whole node graph from Cloudkeeper
+- `data/graph.dump.json` - This is a dump of the whole node graph from resoto
 - `data/prometheus_metrics.json` - This is an export from the Prometheus tsdb